sridevirajkumar26/etl-validation-toolkit/README.md

 # Data Quality Checks in Python

-A focused, dependency-light data quality validation suite built with Pandas.
+A focused, dependency-light data quality validation suite built on Python.
 Runs a battery of column-level checks against a target dataset and reports what passed, what failed, and where the defects are.

 This is the first published module in a larger ETL validation toolkit I'm building incrementally as I deepen my Python skills.
-Patterns reflect ETL/BI test work I've done on enterprise programs for U.S. clients including the World Bank, TIAA.
+Patterns reflect ETL/BI test work I've done on enterprise programs for U.S. clients including the World Bank Group, Teachers Insurance and Annuity Association of America.

 ## What this checks